milon/system-design/source/system-components/relational-database.md

 ### Considerations When Using a Relational Database:

 -   Data modeling, as the structure and relationships between tables need to be carefully designed to ensure efficient data storage and retrieval
--   [[Performance]], as relational databases can suffer from slow query performance with large datasets, and proper indexing and query optimization are crucial for improving performance
+-   [Performance](/glossary/performance), as relational databases can suffer from slow query performance with large datasets, and proper indexing and query optimization are crucial for improving performance
--   [[Scalability]], as scaling relational databases can be complex and expensive compared to other database types like NoSQL or NewSQL
+-   [Scalability](/glossary/scalability), as scaling relational databases can be complex and expensive compared to other database types like NoSQL or NewSQL
--   [[Security]], as proper security measures need to be in place to prevent unauthorized access and data breaches.
+-   [Security](/glossary/security), as proper security measures need to be in place to prevent unauthorized access and data breaches.